jzohrab/pact/README_todo.md

 * transcribe on thread shouldn't bomb if window closes during
 * on play clip, if transcription is not there, add it.
 * play clip on separate thread
+* add arrow/pointer images next to slider to show where start and end are.
 * Change "Clip mm:ss - mm:ss" to show just the start time, if only that is set (Clip: "06m17.s - ?")
 * If the start time is set after the end, set end to null
 * When "Clip mm:ss - mm:ss" present, on click of time set slider.  then can adjust easily